pyOpenSci/pyopensci.github.io/_posts/2024-09-17-pyopensci-sustainability-plan-2024.md

 You can learn more about the [Open Science Fall Festival, here](https://www.pyopensci.org/events/pyopensci-2024-fall-festival.html).
 Please reach out if you have any questions.

-I look forward to seeing you there!
+We look forward to seeing you there!

+~ Leah with support from the [pyOpenSci Executive Council - Tracy Teal & Karen Cranston](/our-community/index.html#executive-council-leadership--staff)

 <div class="notice" markdown="1">
 ## Get involved with pyOpenSci